IDMNYU/audiolab/docs/rules.md

 The IDM Audio Lab is **not a commercial recording studio**.
 Under no circumstances can you bring clients in to record and then charge them money.

 The Audio Lab is **not a social space**.
-If you're not working with the equipment, please find another space so that other folks can come in and work.
+If you're not working with the equipment, please find another place to hang out so that other folks can come in and work.

 ## Rules